Jelleas/IntroOOP/python/30 Workshop 3/10 Reading.md

-# Welcome to workshop 3!
+# Welcome to workshop 4!

-This week, you'll learn about three ways to store data in your program.

-* Lists, lists and lists.
+In this workshop, you'll learn about:

+* Classes.
+* Objects.
-* Dictionaries.
+* Methods.
-* Tuples.
+* Inheritance.

 Please prepare using the readings below.
 They will not always immediately make sense without practice, but that's no problem.
 You may want